December 11, 2023 | Oakville

 Common Questions About Oakville Safety

 Yes.
-Oakville sits inside Halton Region, which has the lowest overall Crime Severity Index among Ontario’s twelve largest policing jurisdictions.
-Crime rates in Oakville specifically have been declining year over year.
+Oakville sits inside Halton Region, which has consistently recorded the lowest overall Crime Severity Index among Ontario’s largest police jurisdictions, year after year, according to Statistics Canada.
+That standing has held for well over a decade.

 Property crime, particularly auto theft, accounts for most reported incidents.
 Violent crime is comparatively rare.
 Home break-ins do occur and have been flagged as a regional priority by Halton Police.

-Families moving to Oakville cite safety as one of the top reasons for choosing the town.
+Families moving to Oakville often cite safety as one of the top reasons for choosing the town.
 Quiet residential streets, well-lit planning, and community-based policing support that reputation.
-Specific neighbourhood safety is best verified through the HRPS Crime Map for any area you are considering.
+Safety in a specific neighbourhood is best checked through the HRPS crime map for any area you are considering.

-Use the Halton Regional Police Crime Map to see calls for service by location.
-For a broader view, annual Halton Regional Police reports to the Halton Police Board break down statistics by district.
+Use the Halton Regional Police crime map to see calls for service by location.
+For a broader view, the annual Halton Regional Police reports to the Halton Police Board break statistics down by district.

 Planning A Move To Oakville